 – Richie Norton

-You can improve your self-discipline by doing the hardest tasks first.
+The next tip is you can improve your self discipline by doing the hardest tasks first.
 Instead of doing other tasks as a way to avoid difficult tasks, take the time at the beginning of your day to do your hardest task first.

-That way, when you’re done with the task, you know that everything else you’ve planned for your day will be easier.
+That way, when you’re done with the task, you know that everything else in the plan for your day will be easier.
 If you regularly do your most difficult tasks at the beginning of each day, you’ll never have a long list of hard things you’ve been avoiding.

 Have you ever dreaded making a phone call or running an errand, only to find that it took you less time to do than you spent worrying about it?
 All too often, we spend so much time dreading a task that we make it seem more difficult than it really is.